 Going to the gym puts you in the exercise mindset.
 It can be hard to get motivated for your workout in the middle of your living room.
 The gym takes you out of your normal environment, which makes it easier to focus on your routine.
 This way, you won’t have to worry about distractions that you’d normally get at home, such as household chores, small children, or noise from the surroundings.

 Moreover, signing up for a gym membership can boost your motivation in working out consistently.
-After all, you’re paying with money you’ve worked for, so make the most of it by investing in your health and well-being!
+After all, you’re paying with the money you’ve worked for, so make the most of it by investing in your health and well-being!
 It would also be great if the gym has gym booking software for it can easily manage your class booking and schedule.

 You Have More Equipment